alexhunsley/tca-beam/README.md

 The first feature/reducer name given, `Thermostat`, is the HOR.
 The code generated for it `Scope`s in the other two reducers in the usual way and generates a skeleton `switch` on the sub-reducer actions.

-Search the generated code for `// Beam-TODO` to see where you might start fleshing things out.
+Search the generated code for `// Beam-TODO` to see where you might start fleshing out your skeleton code.

 ## The mission